Inouye165/React-Photo-App/server/README.md

 ## Environment Variables

 This server requires a `.env` file located in the `/server` directory.
-Create a file named `.env` and copy the template below, filling in your own values.
+Copy `server/.env.example` to `server/.env` and fill in your own values.
+Do NOT commit `server/.env` to source control.

 ```text
 # --- Environment ---